clayton/ofcp_scoring/README.md

 * 10 for StraightFlush
 * 8 for Quads
 * 6 for a Full House
-* 4 for a Ofcp::Scoring::Flush
+* 4 for a OfcpScoring::Flush
 * 2 for a Straight

 You receive the following points for Middle hands: